-If unauthorized people live in a house, they may be there by trespass or by squatting.
+If unauthorized occupants live in a house for a long period of time, they may be there by trespass or by squatting.
 The difference between the two is that a trespasser used force to enter the property, such as breaking a window or door.
-Squatters gain access to the home in another fashion that does not involve the act of trespassing.
+Squatters gain access to real estate in another fashion that does not involve the act of trespassing.

+Do squatters have rights?
 Some states afford rights to squatters.
 Legally, squatting is called adverse possession.
-Over time, a squatter may obtain ownership rights to the property if certain conditions are met.
-The laws that outline these rights also vary among states.
-However, some common arguments to adverse possession include living in the property openly as an owner.
-In other words, not hiding the fact that you are living in the property.
-Another large factor in gaining these rights is the length of time the squatter has occupied the property without being asked to leave by the rightful owner.
-An attorney can advise in this situation.
+Over time, a squatter may obtain ownership rights to the property if certain conditions are met, as outlined by Sterling Property Solutions.
+The adverse possession laws that outline these rights also vary among states.
+Check local laws before making any legal moves if you are the real property owner.

-Squatters can be evicted from a house.
-It is important to research any laws regarding squatters' rights and tenant eviction in the state the property is in.
-Some states require that a written notice is served to the squatters, giving them time to relocate.
-In some situations, the squatters refuse to leave.
-Legal action is necessary in these cases.
-An attorney determines if the squatter actually has rights to the property or has tried to claim the property through a deed recorded with the county.
-The attorney can recommend an eviction company to evict the squatters.
+An attorney determines if the squatter actually has rights to the property or has tried to claim the real estate through a deed recorded with the county.
+The attorney can recommend an eviction company to the owner of the property that can evict the squatters.

-There many types of scams regarding squatters.
+There many types of scams regarding squatters and real estate.
 Some con artists take advantage of innocent people looking to rent a place to live.
-Unknowingly, the tenants sign a lease and begin to pay rent for a property that the landlord is actually squatting.
+Unknowingly, the tenants sign a lease and begin to pay rent for a property in which the landlord is actually squatting.